sanhitamj/elderly_fraud_detection/README.md

 ## Data

-The data are provided by Mr Michael Curran of Guide Change; the data in turn came from the state of Minnesota.
+The data are provided by Michael Curran of Guide Change; the data in turn came from a test dataset the state of Minnesota provided for such analyses.

 It is in MSSQL format.
 (If you are looking ways to read MSSQL tables in Python, find the jupyter notebook - DataPipeline.ipynb - within this project.)

-The most important table for this project is -IncomeExpenseTable.
+The most important table for this project is - *IncomeExpenseTable*.
 The information used from this table has format :

 | CaseFileID | Transaction Date | Amount | Transaction Category |
 | ---------- | ---------------- | ------ | -------------------- |
 | 22208      |  2014-10-27      | 7.36	 | 197 |

-There are data for 9125 unique individuals (being taken care of by conservators or guardians); 56 unique categories for expenses; and information of 785478 expense transactions in all.
+There are data for 9125 unique individuals (being taken care of by conservators or guardians); 56 unique categories for expenses; and 785478 expense transactions in all.

 There are income transactions and a lot more redundant information in this table and other SQL tables too.